You may want to try any of the following:

 Coronavirus Homepage Welcome

-Booster shots are now available for residents who are 18 and older and received a second dose of Pfizer or Moderna vaccine on or before June 6, 2021.
+Booster shots are now available for residents who are 18 and older and received a second dose of Moderna vaccine on or before December 23, 2021.

 DC COVID-19 Vaccination Data